seokbinyoon96/seokbinyoon96.github.io/_news/2025-02-ieee-access.md

 related_posts: false
 ---

-Paper on aircraft trajectory prediction accepted to IEEE Access.
+Our work on aircraft trajectory prediction using Inverted Transformers was accepted to IEEE Access.
+It's my first journal paper!